 • Are you a working musician with a serious need for trunk space?

-• Need something that can fit 2 adults, 3 kids, and a labrador retriever?
+• Need something that can fit 2 adults, 3 kids, and a Labrador retriever?

 List your needs and your wants, but be sure to star those must-haves.
 They’ll help you narrow down your search and keep you from giving up anything that’s important.